Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Philip Larkin and An Arundel Tomb
+Philip Larkin and a Summary of An Arundel Tomb

 An Arundel Tomb is almost a love poem written by Larkin in 1956 and first published in the book The Whitsun Weddings of 1964.
 It focuses on the 14th century tomb (actually a memorial effigy in Chichester Cathedral, Sussex, which Larkin visited) of a noble couple, one Richard Fitzalan, Earl of Arundel, and Eleanor of Lancaster, his second wife.